cappelnord/codeklavier-ar/README.md

 ### ARTestbed

-Some keys can be used to toggle between different states.
+Some keys can be used to toggle between different states and enable other features.

 - **C** to toggle the display of the little center marker
 - **R** to toggle automatic stage rotation